Revive Civility Cities

 Activities will include stakeholder interviews by the NICD, a declaration by the City Council of Revive Civility Month, and a series of community visioning meetings.
 NICD will synthesize the input heard at the community visioning meetings and, based on that input, create a community vision and action plan.
 The community vision and action plan will be presented to the community for final input, and ultimately be presented to the City Council.

 NICD selects deep dive cities for its Revive Civility Cities program based on the city’s commitment to civil discourse, the nature and interest of the problem identified, the availability of resources (both from NICD and the city), and the likelihood that the project would be a useful case study for other cities.
 Culver City joins an elite group of participating cities located throughout the country, including Maine, Washington, Ohio, and Iowa.
 NICD Director Hala Harik Hayes will lead the effort in Culver City.
 Hayes has managed more than fifty civic engagement projects around the country, including a large-scale public engagement in New Orleans following Hurricane Katrina in 2005.
-The program is expected to launch in April, 2018, with the community visioning meetings planned for June 2018.
+The program is expected to launch in late 2018.

 The date, time, and location of community meetings will be posted here when scheduled.